 Azimuths of Celestial Bodies

-In the last edition the jury, composed of Carlo Bevilacqua, Alessandra Capodacqua, Yvonne De Rosa, Donata Pizzi, Sam Harris, considering the quality of the works nominated for the selection for the Best Portfolio Award 2019, decided to mention two other projects.
+In the 2019 edition, the jury, composed by Carlo Bevilacqua, Alessandra Capodacqua, Alfredo Corrao, Yvonne De Rosa, Sam Harris, and Donata Pizzi, considering the high quality of the works selected for the Miglior Portfolio Award, decided to also assign the second and the third prize.